replicatedhq/replicated-docs/docs/reference/kots-cli-set-config.md

 | `--skip-preflights` |        | set to true to skip preflight checks when deploying new version                                                                       |
 | `-n, --namespace`   | string | the namespace where the admin console is running _(required)_                                                                         |

-Note: If any [`strict preflights`](../docs/vendor/preflight-support-bundle-creating.md) are configured, the `--skip-preflights` flag will not be honored since preflight checks must be ran and contain no failures before the application can be deployed.
+Note: If any [`strict preflights`](../docs/vendor/preflight-support-bundle-creating.md) are configured, the `--skip-preflights` flag will not be honored since preflight checks must run and contain no failures before the application can be deployed.

 When the `--deploy` option is provided and there are [`strict preflights`](../docs/vendor/preflight-support-bundle-creating.md), the preflight checks will always run.
 The deployment will wait up to 15 minutes for preflight checks to complete before deploying.